 Given free-markets, the child wouldn't be dying.

-Anyone who has kids and who loves their kids would choose the free market over government intervention
+Anyone who has kids and who loves their kids should choose the free-market over government intervention

 Only by thinking for ourselves, can we discover reality.